sevilodiana/promptwiki-app/README.md

-A web application where you share and create creative prompts to AI tools.
+A full stack web application where you share and create creative prompts to AI tools.

+Tools used:

+React
+Next.js
+Tailwind
+Mongodb